Dreaming381/Latios-Framework-Documentation/LifeFX/README.md

 design philosophy seen in Unity’s Galaxy Sample, except it is more modular and easier to set up.

+In addition, LifeFX provides VFX Subgraphs as samples for working with tracked transforms as QVVS Transforms.

 ## Known Issues

--   Entity tracking (updating positions for things like trails) is not provided out-of-the-box.
-There isn’t a one-size-fits-all optimal way to do this.
-    Solutions for common use cases may be provided in the Add-Ons package.
+-   Some of the VFX Subgraphs included do not work due to bugs in Unity’s VFX Graph parser.
+Please help report bugs to Unity when you encounter them.
+And if you find workarounds, please share them with the community.

 ## Near-Term Roadmap

+-   High Fidelity Mesh Cloth
--   VFX Graph Nodes and Templates
+-   VFX Graph Sample Effects